What we’ll cover:

 QUICK TIP: All other things being equal, when you are comparing loans, the loan that has the lowest APR is usually the least expensive option.

-APR, as opposed to interest rate, helps you evaluate the true cost of your loan, since an interest rate may not reflect the fees and costs associated with the loan.
+APR, as opposed to interest rate, helps you evaluate the true cost of your loan or credit card, since an interest rate may not reflect other fees and costs associated with the loan.

 Don’t hesitate to ask your lender what costs and fees are included in your APR.